devendra1809/Test-Series-Dashboard/README.md

 ## Files in the Repository

-- **Test Series Analytics.pbix:** The Power BI dashboard file.
 - **my_query.sql:** The SQL query used to extract the raw data for the dashboard.
 - **Screenshots:** Visuals of the dashboard for quick reference.
 - **README.md:** Project documentation.

 ## How to Use

-1. Download the `.pbix` file and open it in Power BI Desktop.
-2. Review the SQL query file to understand the data extraction process.
+1. Review the SQL query file to understand the data extraction process.
-3. Customize the dashboard as per your data and reporting needs.
+2. Review the dashboard as i have provided the screenshots for the same.

 ## Conclusion